How Babelize Works

 2. String Extraction

-- JSX text content
+- JSX text content and translatable attributes (e.g. placeholder, title, alt, label)

 The translation engine processes each string:

-- Checks your glossary for predefined translations
+- Checks the glossary for predefined terms and "Never Translate" rules

-- Analyzes surrounding context for accuracy
+- Analyzes surrounding code context for maximum translation accuracy

-4. Output
+Output

 Babelize generates translated resource bundles and raises a PR: